 Radon is a chemical element (Rn) and a member of the noble gases.
 It is radioactive, and so can cause damage to the DNA of a living cell.
 Radon is naturally produced from the radioactive breakdown of uranium, thorium, and radium.

 While radon is present around the world, it can be especially troublesome in certain regions where there are high concentrations of uranium in the ground, such as specific areas in New England and northern regions of the United States.

 The first step to protect yourself and your family is to check the concentration of radon in the home.
 We provide radon tests using specialized equipment to give you an accurate measurement of radon concentration levels.
 If the radon measurement is greater than 4 picocuries per liter, then it is recommended that you install a radon mitigation system.
 The most common radon mitigation systems use a fan to pull in radon from beneath the house, and vent it outdoors where it is quickly diluted to safe levels.

-Callahan Inspection Services provides radon testing in Baltimore City, Ellicott City, Bel Air, Columbia, Westminster, Eldersburg, Towson, Aberdeen, Havre De Grace, Catonsville, Annapolis, Edgewood, Glen Burnie, Joppatowne, Jessup, Owings Mills, Dundalk, Baltimore County, Harford County, Cecil County, Kent County, Queen Anne's County, Anne Arundel County, Prince George's County, Montgomery County, Washington DC, Howard County, Carroll County, and Frederick County.
+Callahan Inspection Services provides radon testing in Baltimore City, Ellicott City, Bel Air, Columbia, Westminster, Eldersburg, Towson, Aberdeen, Havre De Grace, Catonsville, Annapolis, Edgewood, Glen Burnie, Joppatowne, Jessup, Owings Mills, Dundalk, Baltimore County, Harford County, Cecil County, Kent County, Queen Anne's County, Anne Arundel County, Prince George's County, Montgomery County, Washington DC, Howard County, Carroll County, Frederick County, Southern Pennsylvania, and Virginia including Alexandria, Chantilly, and Fairfax County.
 Not sure if that's you?
 Give us a call at (410) 215-1789 or send us an email.